 A new mother holds her month-old son for the first time, but her body betrays her with an absence of feeling.
 Taking place over the course of an evening, and a lifetime, Imminence shifts seamlessly between the present and the past.
 Disoriented, she wanders with her partner around their plant-filled Buenos Aires apartment.
 Little by little, her world begins to unravel.

-Taking place over the course of an evening, and a lifetime, Mariana Dimópulos’s mesmerising novella shifts seamlessly between the present and the past.
 In a dreamlike space composed of overlapping vignettes, Irina retraces the mirrored paths of a life filled with images that swell and recede – recalling the intimacies and anxieties she has shared with her female friends, and with her male lovers: Pedro, Ivan and the sinister Cousin.
 Feeling herself caught in a web of obligations, she insists time and again: ‘I’m not a woman.’

 ‘Mariana Dimópulos’s writing, with its delightfully strange perspectives, its selfishness, its iciness and its passion, its power and its vulnerability, seems somehow to condense the poetry of mathematics; Imminenceposits an elegant formula for the experience of contemporary womanhood.’ – El País